 You can prevent female athlete triad.

 Eat a healthy, balanced diet.

 Exercise in moderation.

 Tell your doctor about any changes in your menstrual periods.

+You can still become pregnant even though you are not menstruating.
 Practice birth control if you do not wish to become pregnant.